28-m Flume Facility

 172-m Flume Facility

 A world-class 172-m long flume is under development at Kunming, China, which is a collaborative effort between HKUST and IMHE.
-The flume is 6 m in width, inclined at 30° and can model debris flow volumes up to 500 m3.
+The flume is 6 m in width, with two sections inclined at 32° and 16°.
+The flume can model debris flow volumes up to 500 cubic meters.

 Ground Receiving Station of Remote Sensing Satellite CUHK

 Hong Kong SAR

 The CUHK satellite receiving station, with a 7.5 m antenna and the integral system of data receiving, recording, archiving and processing, is the first satellite receiving station in South China.
 The station is currently used for high-resolution SAR image collection, based on which the effective monitoring of landslides, and associated geo-hazards will be facilitated via multitemporal InSAR technique.